Outline

 No matter what your churn rate is, the most important thing is to make continuous improvements to lower it.
 These strategies are designed to do just that.

 We all know that starting a new habit is easier said than done.
 But it CAN be done.
-Products like Headspace, Asana and Slack work well because they encourage us to log in every single day.
-And when a product becomes part of your daily routine, it’s really only those inevitable things like budget constraints or changing circumstances that drive you to cancel.
+Products like Headspace, Asana, and Slack work well because they encourage us to log in every single day.
+And when a product becomes part of your daily routine, it's much harder to let it go.

 Consider how your product can become a part of your user’s routine.
 It could be as simple as emailing your customers with a weekly update on their progress or using integrations to habit stack with their daily usage of popular products like Slack.

-As a user, you’ve probably noticed a lot of companies offering up huge (up to 25%) discounts for signing up for an annual subscription.
-There’s a reason for this — once a product has been a part of a user’s life for 12 months, it’s highly likely that they’re going to struggle to give it up.
+As a user, you’ve probably noticed a lot of companies offering huge discounts for signing up for an annual subscription.
+There’s a simple reason for this — once a product has been a part of a user’s life for at least 12 months, they’re likely going to struggle to give it up.

 Sometimes early-stage churn starts before the customer has even become a customer.
-If your marketing, advertising, and website messaging do not match up to the product experience, your customer may churn because their expectations have not been met.
+If your marketing, advertising, website, and sales messaging do not match up to the product experience, your customer may churn because their expectations have not been met.

-This is rarely intentional, but it is more common than you may think, especially for products that are complicated and could be misunderstood in the market.
-Aim for simple, straightforward messaging explaining what you solve and how you solve it.
-Videos, product imagery, and customer stories can help here.
+This is rarely intentional, but it is unfortunately common, especially in products that are complicated and could be misunderstood in the market.

 Perhaps you’ve gone all-in on video tutorials.
 Or maybe you’ve been reliant on written content and a few pre-recorded demo videos.
 The fact is, different people learn in different ways and while you can make some predictions about your audience’s preferred way to learn, the more content types you have, the closer you’ll get to ensuring every customer you have will find a way to reach their goals.